 - Focuses on understanding the information generated from the tools and how to use this information vs. how to perform or build the individual methods

-- Address the needs of regulatory & regulated communities, CROs & other stakeholders
+- To address the needs of regulatory & regulated communities, CROs & other stakeholders

-- Support regional capacity-building to achieve long-term acceptance & implementation of animal-free approaches
+- To support regional capacity-building to achieve long-term acceptance & implementation of animal-free approaches

 The course is relevant to any stakeholder that makes a decision regarding chemical safety, including: